 Individual variant positions are selected by first choosing a region according to this weight function, and then picking randomly a position within the region according to a uniform probability.

-D-2-b iii We will implement FunSeq on large scale & then run on all the variants to produce a shortlist of prioritized variants
+D-2-b-iii We will implement FunSeq on a large scale & then run it on all the variants to produce a shortlist of prioritized variants

 D-2-b-iii-1 We will modularize FunSeq to handle updates to a complex data context & simultaneously carry out efficient production runs

-We will develop a practical implementation for all of the new FunSeq modules proposed in aim 1 and then integrate them within FunSeq.
-Some of the modules may be useful as stand alone programs.
+We will develop a practical implementation for all of the new FunSeq modules proposed in Aim 1 and then integrate them within a single codebase.
+Some of the modules may also be useful as stand alone programs.
 For instance, for AlleleDB, the results will both be integrated into the pipeline and also housed in a standalone AlleleDB database.
 This can be navigated via a user-friendly interface for data mining and the casual user.
-It will also generate flat files for their queries and can be subsequently downloaded by the users for further analyses.

-Our implementation will allow us to modularize FunSeq into two components: (#1) building a complex data context and (#2) an efficient and high-throughput production run.
+Our implementation will allow us to modularize FunSeq into two components: (#1) building a complex data context and (#2) an efficient and high-throughput production run (Fig 5).
 To build the data context (#1), we will integrate large-scale publicly available data resources, such as polymorphisms from 1000 Genomes project [103], conservation data from Bejerano et al. and Cooper et al. [121, 122], functional genomics data from ENCODE [4] and Roadmap Epigenomics Mapping Consortium [83].
-We anticipate this step will be very time-consuming, as we will process large scale genomic data into smaller summary files (e.g. associations between distal regulatory elements and likely target genes).
+We anticipate this step will be very time-consuming, as we will process large-scale genomic data into smaller summary files (e.g. associations between distal regulatory elements and likely target genes).
 The production run (#2) will prioritize variants from WGS based on the data context.
 The variant prioritization step needs to be quite efficient, so we can tackle >1000 genomes in fairly short time.
 The overall modularization offers a flexible framework for users to incorporate the ever-increasing amounts of genomic data to both rebuild the underlying data context and prioritize case-specific variants.
 We plan to make FunSeq an easy-to-use tool.
-It will be implemented as a downloadable tool, a web server, and a cloud instance.
+It will be implemented as downloadable code, a web server, and a cloud instance.
+(Preliminary version now at FunSeq.GersteinLab.org.)

-D-2-b-iii-2 We will develop a unified weighted scoring scheme for combining all FunSeq modules to consistently prioritize variants
+D-2-b-iii-2 We will develop a unified, weighted scoring scheme for combining all the FunSeq modules to consistently prioritize variants